The following guest blog was written by Alessia Falsarone, Managing Director of PineBridge Investments.

 How much disclosure is truly needed?
 In the case of developed credit markets, Deloitte reports that in 2018 nearly 86% of S&P 500 companies have produced some type of sustainability information.
 Yet, our in-house research highlights how only certain sustainability performance indicators are likely to contribute to risk-adjusted issuer-level returns in developed credit markets.
 Employing a myriad of data fields and associated red flags does not necessarily yield better investment outcomes.
 It is, in fact, quite difficult to explain from the lens of traditional bond portfolio management.

 Since their launch in 2017, the TCFD recommendations have provided much-needed reference guidance to promote the integration of climate-related information in investors’ due diligence.
 Adding to the utility of this guidance is the high level of alignment between Corporate Reporting Dialogue participants’ practical frameworks and the TCFD recommendations.
 For example, although the SASB standards are in their early stages of implementation, they have already equipped corporate reporters and investors with foundational metrics that facilitate the flow of TCFD-aligned financial disclosures related to risk management.
 We find that by overlaying the SASB materiality framework in the analysis of climate risks, as credit investors we are able to:

-- define top-down, sector-specific climate-related scenario parameters that prioritize the financially material outcomes of climate risk in terms of both direct and indirect impacts, and
+- define top-down, sector-specific climate-related scenario parameters that prioritise the financially material outcomes of climate risk in terms of both direct and indirect impacts, and

 - provide an actionable roadmap for our portfolio de-carbonization efforts at the individual holding level as a function of time vs. cost associated in the context of best available technologies.